-- Verify that product labels have the correct information. - Retain improperly labeled product and document the appropriate information and actions taken, including noncompliance in PHIS. - Provide information requested by the Labeling and Program Delivery Division (LPDD) concerning plant labels. - Verify product formulations and processing procedures to ensure that labels conform to the requirements. - Verify the presence and accuracy of plant records with regard to the following: - o Egg Solids Verification - Ingredients & Non-egg ingredients are Food Grade - Ingredients used and amounts (not to exceed allowable maximums) - Batch records coincide with volume of packaged product - Verify the Standards of Identity or Product Identity (21 CFR Part 160).
+- Verify that product labels have the correct information. - Retain improperly labeled product and document the appropriate information and actions taken, including noncompliance, in PHIS. - Provide information requested by the Labeling and Program Delivery Staff (LPDS) concerning plant labels. - Verify product formulations and processing procedures to ensure that labels conform to the requirements. - Verify the presence and accuracy of plant records with regard to the following: - Egg Solids Verification - Ingredients & Non-egg ingredients are Food Grade - Ingredients used and amounts (not to exceed allowable maximums) - Batch records coincide with volume of packaged product - Verify the Standards of Identity (21 CFR Part 160) or Product Identity.